20+ Awesome Memory Games For Kids To Enhance Thinking Skills

 Frequently Asked Questions

-1. How do you improve a child’s working memory?
+1. How should I improve a child’s working memory?

 Encouraging active reading, establishing connections, honing visual and teaching skills, and incorporating multisensory methods while learning are great ways to improve your child’s working memory (3).